atoy40/kapton/README.md

             lastname: this.$.lastnameInput.value,
           },
           // generate a fake result to speed-up UI.
 To incorporate it to the
-          // query above, you'll have to use updateQueries also.
+          // query above, you'll have to use updateQueries or resultBehaviors.
           optimisticResponse: {
             __typename: 'RootMutation',
             addUser: {